FREE SHIPPING ON ORDERS OVER $50

 How much cinnamon should I take for medicinal purposes?

 The common dose of natural powdered cinnamon is 1-3 grams per day.
-This remains constant for medicinal uses.
+This remains constant for medicinal health uses.
 Do not exceed 4 grams of cinnamon per day.

-Are there side effects to cinnamon?
 Taking too much cinnamon can increase heart rate, respiration, and may lead to sleepiness.
 People who are sensitive to cinnamon can develop skin and mouth irritation with contact with cinnamon oils.

 NFSPORTS ARTICLES